Thank you for joining Global Voices! This document explains our mission and how our community works.

 Before submitting your Global Voices story for review, check these items:

 - Headline: Will readers feel compelled to share this headline on Facebook and does it have the keywords that search engines need to bring it right to the top?

 - Lead: Do you have a captivating 15-to-25-word summary of the story somewhere in the first three paragraphs of the post?

 - Photo: Is there a nice big image at the top that is at least 800×600 px?
 Do we have *permission to use it?
 Did you include that info in the caption and the link?
 And did you upload it to the feature box?

 - Context: Did you highlight our purpose for telling the story?
 Why is this story breaking, trending or why is it important to us?
 Did you give the reader enough background to understand this story?

 - Commentary: Did you add 1-6 tweets or citizen media comments?
-Include some background on the person making the comment.
+Include some background on the person commenting.
 Is a real name associated with the account or is the account under a pseudonym for a person who wants to stay anonymous – we should specify.
 Is the commenter an expert on the region?
-Or is he or she just a really well informed comedian from the region?
+Or is he or she just a really well-informed comedian from the region?
 Do they have 10K followers on Twitter; let’s add that in.
 Or are they an eyewitness?
 We should specify why their voice is being amplified.

 - Categories: Did you select the most relevant categories?